MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 -   uniqueidentifier (Applies to [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)])

 **Nonclustered columnstore indexes:**
 -   Cannot have more than 1024 columns.
--   A table with a nonclustered columnstore index can have unique constraints, primary key constraints, or foreign key constraints, but the constraints cannot be included in the nonclustered columnstore index.
+-   Cannot be created as a constraint-based index.
+It is possible to have unique constraints, primary key constraints, and foreign key constraints on a table with a columnstore index.
+Constraints are always enforced with a row-store index.
+Constraints cannot be enforced with a columnstore (clustered or nonclustered) index.
 -   Cannot be created on a view or indexed view.
 -   Cannot include a sparse column.
 -   Cannot be changed by using the **ALTER INDEX** statement.
 To change the nonclustered index, you must drop and re-create the columnstore index instead.
 You can use **ALTER INDEX** to disable and rebuild a columnstore index.